AgentMC/Sao19/Translate/En/Part9.md

 "Is there a large obsidian door, like that big door, near Scheta-sama and Isukan-sama's bedroom?"

-"Obsidian doors......? ── No, all the doors in the vicinity are made of wood and the exterior window bars are made of iron."
+"Obsidian door......? ── No, all the doors in the vicinity are made of wood and the exterior window bars are made of iron."

 "Well, then is there any mechanism involving a rock rubbing against rock...?"